 FIs are expected to increase their reliance on foreign business support centers as a result of these new costs, per ATM Marketplace.

-Our take: The banking industry is heading toward a painful reckoning on its talent pipeline.
+Our take: The banking talent pipeline is heading toward a painful reckoning.
 The firms that rely on a continuous stream of junior talent to feed their development teams will suffer most—which will push FIs to change how they staff.

 The inevitable outcome isn't necessarily hiring more high-skilled US workers, but a forced acceleration of the trend toward offshoring critical technology.